 Finally, a Perkins Loan will be canceled if the borrower dies or becomes permanently disabled.
 There are other situations in which a Perkins Loan may be forgiven, which are discussed in the sidebar on this page.

-Learn lots more about Perkins and other student loan options by visiting the links on the next page.
+Learn lots more about Perkins and other student loan options by visiting the links below.